 Christmas in Paris

 Are you looking for a Christmas getaway?
-Maybe you'll be on your own this year and are looking for something fun and different?
+Maybe you'll be on your own for Christmas and are looking for something fun and different?
 Well, look no further!
 We've got the trip for you!

 Join Paris Personally and a small group of fellow travelers for a magical week.
-You'll be led by your bilingual, full-time Parisian guide who'll help you discover the enchanting City of Light - even more dazzling at Christmas!
+You'll be led by your bilingual, Franco-American guide who will help you discover the enchanting City of Light – even more dazzling at Christmas!
 The most frequent question I get is "who comes on these trips?"
-The answer is women who are looking for a well-designed small group trip with both group outings and time to do what you want each day.
+The answer is mostly women who are looking for a well-designed small group trip with both group outings and time to do what you want each day.
 Does that sound like you?
 Then keep reading!

-We’ll meet each morning after breakfast and use Paris’s metros or buses to reach our morning destination.
+We’ll meet each morning after breakfast and use the Paris métro to reach our morning destination.
 Of course, this is Paris, so we’ll do a good bit of walking too.
 After lunch, you’ll have afternoons free to do as you choose, and Gina, your guide and long-time Parisian, will help you figure out what that is and how to get there.
 Whether it’s the famous French macaron you’re after or a bit of chic Parisian fashion, Gina will help you make it happen!

 Here's our planned itinerary* for this trip:

-Sunday, Dec.
-20 - Arrival day.
-As people will be arriving at different times, you will take a taxi (your Uber application works here too) to our hotel in the chic 6th arrondissement, on the left bank.
+Sunday – Arrival day.
+As people will be arriving at different times, you will take a taxi (your Uber application works here too) to our chic hotel and check in to your private room.